kylvng/dataDashboard/README.md

 ____________________________________________________________________________________________________________________________________________________________________________

-# Web Development Project 6 - *YouTubeTopHits*
+# *YouTubeTopHits* PT2

-Submitted by: **Kyle Vong**

-This web app: **This web app utilizes Google Cloud's Youtube Data API to fetch data on Youtube's top performing videos.
-These videos are features on their trending page and this application lists these videos, collect stats, and organize these data into stat cards so you can learn more about these top hits!
+This web app: **These videos are features on their trending page and this application lists these videos, collect stats, and organize these data into stat cards so you can learn more about these top hits!
 There is also a details column that directs the user to a details page of each video as well as a chart to help visualize the views these hits are getting.**

-Time spent: **4** hours spent in total

-## Required Features

-The following **required** functionality is completed:

-- [X] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [X] **Clicking on an item in the list view displays more details about it**
-- [X] **Clicking on an item has a direct, unique link to that item's detail view page**

-The following **optional** features are implemented:

-- [X] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The site allows users to toggle between different data visualizations

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough